FineOps Deployment

 ./finekey --lite

-Completing the Deployment
+Completing Deployment

-• If you have modified the port number of the nginx component in the finekey.yaml file, the access address is http://IP address:nginx port number/ops/decision.
+If you have modified the port number of the Nginx component in the finekey.yaml file, the access address is http://IP address:Nginx port number/ops/decision.

 Accessing the Project